jonbarrow/mal-private-api/DOCUMENTATION.md

 All responses return JSON

+# Client ID

+Some endpoints are protected with a client ID.
+This ID is stored in plaintext in the official MAL app, and seems to be a static value.
+The client ID is `6114d00ca681b7701d1e15fe11a4987e`

 # Data Fields

 Some endpoints take a `fields` parameter which is a set of fields used to determine what data is to be returned about the query